 The impact of all interventions are measured and monitored closely.
-We assess children regularly using PIVATS 5 (reading, writing, mathematics and PSED) and using NFER (reading ages and spelling ages) and Sandwell (to determine a mathematics working age).
+We assess children regularly using PIVATS 5 (reading, writing, mathematics and PSED) and using NFER (reading, GPS and mathematics).

-If, following interventions a child's progress continues to give cause for concern, your child's class teacher and/or the SENCO will discuss next steps with the child's parent/carer.
+If, following interventions a child's progress continues to give cause for concern, your child's class teacher and/or the SENDCO will discuss next steps with the child's parent/carer.
 If it is felt a child requires further additional support school will discuss with you the pathways to more specialist support/provision.